A link to "SharePoint quick-start guide" will be sent via email.

 Thank you!
 We've received your information.

-Find out how to add users from your organization to your SharePoint site.
+Instructions on how to add users from your organization to your Comcast Business Windows® SharePoint site.

 Symantec, the Symantec Logo, the Checkmark Logo, and Norton, Norton 360 and Norton by Symantec are registered trademarks of Symantec Corporation ©2014 Symantec Corporation.
 All rights reserved.
 Microsoft product names and logos are trademarks or registered trademarks of Microsoft Corporation.
 All other trademarks are the property of their respective owners.